 The sessions went so quickly that all, or at least most of the instrumental parts were finished in a single day.
 The next day was left for final vocal and mixing.
 It was enjoyable, but there was no mistaking who was in control and the efficiency on display made it feel more like a demo session really.

-‘Quiet Life’ saw you moving from a recognisable lead to something more textural, had there been any particular guitarists who influenced you?
+‘Quiet Life’ saw you moving from a recognisable and traditional lead style into something more textural, had there been any particular guitarists who influenced you?

 Despite the fraught tensions during the ‘Gentlemen Take Polaroids’ album sessions, ‘Swing’ and ‘Methods Of Dance’ were exemplary examples of JAPAN firing on all cylinders, can you remember much about recording those two tracks?